thespidernet/scalablog/com/thespidernet/scalablog/app/models/models_readme.txt

  and the data storage for the application.

- It contains all the code that maps object properties to database columns and also contains all the required code for Creating / Reading / Updating Deleting (CRUD) records to / from the database.
+ It contains all the code that maps object properties to database columns and also contains all the required code for Creating / Reading / Updating and Deleting (CRUD) records to or from the database.

- Typical items in here are "Service Layers / Managers", Data Access Objects (DAOs)
+ Typical items in here are "Service Layers / Object Managers", Data Access Objects (DAOs) and the obvjects themselves,too - reside here.

  The models folder forms part of the Model View Controller (MVC) design pattern.